Texas AI Data Centers: Impact on Energy, Power Grid & Communities.

 Impact on Texas Communities.

-Across the state, residents are confronting the real‑world effects of large‑scale development: noise, traffic, water concerns, and the loss of open land.
+Residents in Texas are confronting the real‑world effects of large‑scale development: noise, traffic, water concerns, and the loss of open land.
 Tax incentives and fast‑tracked approvals often leave communities questioning who benefits and who pays the long‑term price.
 As more projects break ground, local pushback is growing — and so are the stakes.
 This trend is accelerating.

 Learn more →Stay Informed